 With the new App, the unit balance will be paid according to sales and be credited to unit balance weekly.
 If the unit has a commission and balance paid off, it will be credited and can be paid out weekly!

+Additional Bonus Commission Levels:

 Level 1 Participate in all 3 sales-Take Order, Show and Sell and Online Extra 6%!